Get in Touch with Ascend Autism!

 Step 3: Begin Therapy Sessions

-Usually, direct 1:1 Applied Behavior Analysis therapy is performed via experienced technicians or RBTs (Registered Behavior Technicians).
+Usually, “direct” Applied Behavior Analysis therapy is performed via recurring, 1:1 sessions with behavior technicians or RBTs (Registered Behavior Technicians).
 The BCBAs are also intimately involved with all of the programming and treatment planning evaluation for tweaks and improvements.
+At a minimum, the BCBAs should be supervising the 1:1 sessions at least once per week.

 Throughout therapy, the entire team will provide updates and feedback regarding your child’s progress.
 Generally, the BCBA will set up monthly meetings to provide formal updates regarding progress and the treatment plan, as well as implement family training.